 To ascertain the General Assembly's intent, one also may look to "[t]he mischief to be remedied."
 1 Pa.C.S.A. § 1921(c)(3).
 A clear way to mitigate the impact of increasing electric costs associated with rate cap expiration is to decrease electric consumption.
 Given electricity's essential nature in today's world, reducing usage is not easy.
 A principal way to achieve reductions is through the purchase and installation of energy efficiency and demand reduction measures.
 Unfortunately, low income families do not have the spare cash to buy energy efficiency and demand response measures that could reduce their electric consumption and mitigate the increase in electric costs.
 Thus, low income families are likely to face a unique challenge and will in all likelihood have to go without electric energy, placing family members at significant risk of negative health and welfare repercussions.
-Given this "mischief," it is reasonable that the General Assembly intended to direct specific, targeted savings to households that will be under such dire pressure from rate increases and do not possess the financial resources with which to mitigate the impact of these rate increases.
+Given this "mischief," it is reasonable that the General Assembly intended to direct specific, targeted savings to households that will be under such dire pressure from rate increases and that do not possess the financial resources with which to mitigate the impact of these rate increases

 To ascertain the General Assembly's intent, one also may look to "[t]he object to be attained."
 1 Pa.C.S.A. § 1921(c)(4).
 The object to be attained in this instance is consumption reductions that result in lower electric bills for low income households.
-As was mentioned, low income families unaided will not be able to afford to purchase energy efficiency and demand response measures.
-It is reasonable that the General Assembly directed specific energy savings to low income families to compensate for families' financial inability to purchase energy savings measures on their own.
+As was mentioned, low income families will not be able to afford to purchase energy efficiency and demand response measures.
+It is reasonable that the General Assembly directed specific energy savings to low income families to compensate for their inability to purchase energy savings measures on their own.

 To ascertain the General Assembly's intent, one may look to "[t]he consequences of a particular interpretation."
-Id. at § 1921(c)(6).
+Id at § 1921(c)(6).
 The consequence of interpreting the statute on its face is that an absurdity will result.
-On its face, the sentence, "The number of measures shall be proportionate to those households' share of the total energy usage in the service territory," seems to imply the sheer number of measures must be proportionate to low income households' share of total energy consumption.
+On its face, the sentence, "The number of measures shall be proportionate to those households' share of the total energy usage in the service territory," seems to imply that the sheer number of measures must be proportionate to low income households' share of total energy usage (a percentage).
 This would mean EDCs must first determine the low income share of energy usage (a percentage).
 Then, the EDC would have to somehow figure out how that percentage should be converted to a raw number of measures.
-Not only does using the number of measures result in difficult conversions, but it is inconsistent with the way the rest of Act 129 works.
+Not only does using the number of measures result in difficult conversions, but it is inconsistent with the rest of the way Act 129 operates.
 Act 129 works with energy savings targets, not raw numbers of measures.
 The overall goals of Act 129 include targets of 1 percent and 3 percent energy savings reductions and 4.5 percent demand reductions.
 66 Pa.C.S. §§ 2806.1(c) and (d).
 Governmental entities must receive 10 percent of overall savings.
-Id. at § 2806.1(b)(1)(I)(B).
+Id at § 2806.1(b)(1)(I)(B).
 It is reasonable that the General Assembly intended savings targeted for low income customers would work in a similar way.
+The Direct Testimony of Mr. Ian Phillips presents an interpretation in line with the Commission interpretation, with the goals of the statute, and with the specific goal of providing a discrete amount of energy savings to low income households.